jruwaard/aph_ema_handbook/docs/activity.md

 \caption{One hour of raw data collected with a wrist-worn GENEActive  accelerometer, sub-sampled to 10-second epochs (0.1 Hz)}(\#fig:genea-one-hour)
 \end{figure}

-Data shown are included in package 'emaph', and the R-code to reproduce the plot is listed below.
+Data shown are included in package `emaph`, and the R-code to reproduce the plot is listed below.
 Use this to familiarize yourself with actigraphy data.
-If you want to see how subsampling affects the number of points to plot, for example, you can set different values in the 'round\_date' function.
-For example, to get a point for each five seconds (0.2Hz), you would set the argument of this function to "5 seconds".
+If you want to see how subsampling affects the number of points to plot, for example, you can set different values in the `round_date` function.
+For example, to get a point for each five seconds (0.2Hz), you would set the argument of this function to `5 seconds`.

 ```r